Josh Allen rallies Bills for 21-14 win over Dolphins. Buffalo secures No. 2 seed in AFC

 Buffalo safety Christian Benford undercut Tagovailoa’s pass intended for Hill to end Miami’s opening drive.
 Then, Dolphins cornerback Eli Apple intercepted Allen in the end zone on Buffalo’s first possession to halt a 12-play, 79-yard drive.

-Allen had entered the game as one of the league’s most turnover-prone quarterbacks with 14 interceptions.
-He had another one on Buffalo’s second drive on a fourth-down heave across his body.
+Allen had entered the game as one of the league’s most turnover-prone quarterbacks with 14 interceptions, and he had another one on Buffalo’s second drive on a fourth-down heave across his body.
 Dolphins safety DeShon Elliott came down with it.

-But the momentum that Miami had built with its two first-half touchdowns fizzled as Buffalo forced four Dolphins punts and a turnover down the stretch.
-The Dolphins closed the season with two straight losses and now face a Chiefs team that beat them 21-14 in Germany in Week 9.
+But Miami’s offense fizzled as Buffalo forced four punts and a turnover down the stretch.
+The Dolphins closed the season with two straight losses and now will face a Chiefs team that beat them 21-14 in Germany in Week 9.

+“It’s a team game,” Dolphins cornerback Jalen Ramsey said.
+“If the other side is struggling, we have to do even more to help them get in position to make plays.
+We have to find a way to play complementary ball.”

 INJURIES